Hypocalcification, Chalky Spot

 What causes hypocalcification, chalky spot?

 Normal teeth have an extremely hard protective covering called enamel which helps protect the pulp inside the tooth from harm.
 The pulp consists of a tiny artery, vein, and nerve encapsulated by a thin membrane within the pulp chamber inside the tooth.
-The hard covering comes from the minerals such as calcium phosphate and hydroxy apatite which make up the enamel.
+The hard covering of the tooth surface comes from the minerals such as calcium phosphate and hydroxy apatite which make up the enamel.
 When teeth are subject to hypocalcification, there are fewer of these minerals deposited in certain areas of the tooth and this can lead to white spots, yellow or brown spots, or chalky spots.
 This condition is probably caused by high fevers although the reason is uncertain.
 Regardless of the cause, the result is defective development of the enamel and poor quality of this protective covering.
 Fluorosis is one form of this problem and is a result of too much fluoride, often found in the rural areas where well-water is used.
 Hypocalcification is not decalcification, yet both are sometimes called a chalky or white spot.
 Hypocalcification, or chalky spot, is a defect in the enamel of a tooth, either baby tooth or permanent tooth, caused by an insufficient amount of the normal minerals that make up tooth enamel.
 This causes the chalky spot.
+There usually is no tooth sensitivity associated with a chalky spot.

 It is very important that you read this article slowly and understand the distinct differences between hypocalcification, decalcification, hypoplasia, demineralization, and remineralization.
 These terms are easily confused and one should read slowly and determine the difference in each.